 Redesigning work, such as reworking an interior layout is likely to cost £500 to £900 per m².

 Planning a conversion?
 A garage conversion will cost £1,000 to £1,250 per m²; cellar conversions, cost from £1,150 to £1,850 per m²; new basement conversions cost between £3,000 and £5,000 per m².
 Our comprehensive guides will tell you more.

 Bi-fold or sliding doors are a dominant, expensive feature of many a kitchen extension.
 Expect to pay £1,400 to £1,800 per metre for bi-fold or sliding doors (use our guide to find out more).

 Extra foundation costs will be incurred by difficult ground conditions, such as clay, peat, nearby trees or slopes.
 Ask a structural engineer (find one at istructe.org) and your local authority building control for an idea of likely foundation type.

 Top tip: ‘Small extensions under 15 to 20m² achieve no economies of scale, so costs are higher per square metre,’ says experienced renovator Michael Holmes.

-Design fees for a kitchen extension will range from three to seven per cent of the overall build cost, with a minimum of around £2,400 to £3,600 for the planning drawings.
+Design fees for a kitchen extension will range from three to seven per cent of the overall build cost.

 A measured survey of the existing house will cost from £500 to £1,500, depending on the size of the property.